China tariffs on U.S. ethanol to cut off imports in short-term

 “We have so much corn.
 We will do absolutely fine if we don’t import ethanol,” said a manager at a major ethanol producer in China.

-But analysts said China will likely have to resume imports soon, with domestic production unlikely to meet the demand for ethanol needed to meet the government target of having all gasoline nationwide blended with 10 percent ethanol by 2020.
+But analysts said China will probably need to resume imports to meet the government target of 10 percent ethanol content in all gasoline nationwide by 2020.

 “Demand for fuel ethanol will potentially explode in 2019 and 2020 and we won’t have enough domestic supplies by then.
 We might have to turn to overseas,” said Michael Mao, an analyst with Zhuochuang, a commodities consultancy based in the Chinese province of Shandong.